Perceptual links between sound and shape may unlock origins of spoken words

-Category: Environment Hits: 0Most people around the world agree that the made-up word 'bouba' sounds round in shape, and the made-up word 'kiki' sounds pointy -- a discovery that may help to explain how spoken languages develop, according to a new study.
+Category: Environment Hits: 7Most people around the world agree that the made-up word 'bouba' sounds round in shape, and the made-up word 'kiki' sounds pointy -- a discovery that may help to explain how spoken languages develop, according to a new study.
 Language scientists have discovered that this effect exists independently of the language that a person speaks or the writing system that they use, and it could be a clue to the origins of spoken words.

 Read more https://www.sciencedaily.com/releases/2021/11/211117100114.htm